Geography of Malaysia: Seismic activity

-Malaysia is largely seismically stable with little modern history of volcanic activity, being situated entirely on the Sunda tectonic plate, between two major boundaries of the Australian Plate and Eurasian Plate in the west of Peninsular Malaysia, and the Philippine Sea Plate and Eurasian Plate at Bornean Malaysia.
+Malaysia is largely seismically stable with little modern history of volcanic activity, being situated entirely on the Sunda tectonic plate, between two major boundaries of the Australian Plate and Eurasian Plate in the west of Peninsular Malaysia, and the Philippine Sea Plate and Eurasian Plate at East Malaysia.

 Peninsular Malaysia is more accustomed to only light tremors caused by earthquakes along the Sumatran islands of Indonesia generated predominantly by the Great Sumatran fault and Sunda megathrust.
 However, a pair of rare earthquakes that did not originate in Sumatra were felt in much of Malaya and Singapore on 31 January 1922 and 7 February 1922.
 As is with Singapore, the effects of tremors are also felt more significantly on skyscrapers common in populated centres in Malaysia due to the effects of mechanical resonance.
-Borneon states, particularly Sabah, are at risk of more moderate interplate and intraplate earthquakes due to its closer proximity to active tectonic activities along the Ring of Fire, with record earthquakes in the country occurring in Sabah in 1923, 1951, 1976 and 2015 at an average of 6.0–6.5 Mw.
+East Malaysian states, particularly Sabah, are at risk of more moderate interplate and intraplate earthquakes due to its closer proximity to active tectonic activities along the Ring of Fire, with record earthquakes in the country occurring in Sabah in 1923, 1951, 1976 and 2015 at an average of 6.0–6.5 Mw.
 The fringes of Sabah also lay host to a series of the country's only volcanoes at the Tawau volcanic field and off the state's coast.
-Prominently, Mount Bombalai last erupted during the Holocene epoch, while the last major eruption in present-day Malaysia occurred during the formation of a chain of high islands (prominently including Pulau Tiga) off Kimanis Bay in 1897.
+Prominently, Mount Bombalai last erupted during the Holocene epoch, while the last major eruption in present-day Malaysia occurred during the formation of a chain of volcanic islands (prominently including Pulau Tiga) off Kimanis Bay in 1897.

 Interest towards tsunami risks to Malaysia has also heighten since the 2004 Indian Ocean earthquake.
-Although the western coast of Peninsular Malaysia was largely shielded by the Sumatran island from the full effects of waves generated by the earthquake, weaker deflected tsunami waves led to damage and casualties along the northwestern coast of Peninsular Malaysia, affecting coastal Perlis, Kedah, Penang and Perak.
+Although the western coast of Peninsular Malaysia was largely shielded by Sumatra from the full effects of waves generated by the earthquake, weaker deflected tsunami waves led to damage and casualties along the northwestern coast of Peninsular Malaysia, affecting coastal Perlis, Kedah, Penang and Perak.
 The disaster also highlights the risk of further tsunamis that may strike coasts in direct line of undersea faults, primarily around the South China Sea.

 Natural resources

 Minerals and petroleum

 Malaysia produces petroleum and is a net exporter.
 Malaysia also produces liquefied natural gas as well as various other related products, most of which are found off the coasts of Terengganu, Sabah, and Sarawak.
-Among other notable natural resources includes tin, timber, copper, iron, ore, and bauxite.
+Other notable natural resources includes tin, timber, copper, iron, ore, and bauxite.

 Malaysia was the largest exporter of tin until the industry-wide collapse in the 1980s.
 Tin deposits are found in areas in Selangor, Kinta valley in Perak, Pahang and Johor.
-There are significant deposit of gold in Pahang towns of Raub and Kuala Lipis and also Kelantan's district of Gua Musang.
+There are significant deposit of gold in the Pahang towns of Raub and Kuala Lipis and also Kelantan's district of Gua Musang.

-Coal is mostly concentrated in Sarawak town of Kapit, Mukah and Silantek.
+Coal is mostly concentrated in the Sarawak towns of Kapit, Mukah and Silantek.

 Forestry

 Timber can be found in the vast jungles in Malaysia, especially in East Malaysia.
-Malaysia total exports for timber and other timber products amounted to MYR 23.4 billion in 2007.
+Malaysia's total exports of timber and other timber products amounted to MYR 23.4 billion in 2007.